 If you intend to parent and you’re medically uninsured, these tips can help with the cost of pregnancy and childbirth.

-Contact your doctor if you’re considering an abortion in Florida to discuss any potential health concerns and which abortion options are available in your situation.
+You may be in a situation where abortion in Florida feels like the best option.
+And if that’s the case, please contact your doctor right away.
+You will need to discuss any potential health concerns and which abortion options are available in your situation.

-Your doctor will need to determine how far along you are in your pregnancy, because this will affect the type of abortion procedure you may be able to access.
-Only women who are in the early stages of pregnancy are able to choose abortion in Florida as an unplanned pregnancy option.
+Your doctor will need to determine how far along you are in your unintended pregnancy, because this will affect the type of abortion procedure you may be able to access.
+Only women who are in the early stages of pregnancy (fewer than 24 weeks along) are able to choose abortion as an unplanned pregnancy option in Florida.

-If you’re early in your pregnancy and you want to pursue an abortion in Florida for your unplanned pregnancy, you’ll need to familiarize yourself with Florida abortion laws and how they may affect you.
-As of January 1, 2017, the following abortion laws in Florida went into effect:
+If you’re early in your pregnancy and you want to pursue abortion as your unplanned pregnancy option, you’ll need to familiarize yourself with Florida abortion laws and how they may affect you.
+Here’s what you should know:

 Only pregnancies that endanger a woman’s life or are the product of rape or incest will receive public funding.

 Parents of minors must be notified to give their consent to the abortion beforehand.